corrupt003/EspressoTest/README.md

 # EspressoTest #

 A small project for practicing Android Espresso.
-Myabe include UI Automator in the future.
+Maybe include UI Automator in the future.

 ## Project Structure ##